onesimoh2/ts-anomaly-detection-beyond-02/README.md

 In (6) the author posed a challenge; finding a manual generated anomaly in a data set (named catfish.csv) containing a monthly time series, following there is a graph of all the data:
 The data is divided into a training set, from 1986 to 1999, and a validation one containing only the year 2000 which will be used as the new data to be given to the model to detect the anomaly.
 The provided code contains a variant to also extract a testing set.
 The problem with not using a testing set is that we do not have a way to validate if the algorithm is performing well (decreasing the loss and not overfitting) but using a testing set will remove from training important data, specially from the last months of the time series that, in many cases are critical so, for this example no testing set was used.

-This data is given to the autoencoder that will be trained for 500 iterations (epochs) with batch size 16, this batch size is calculated using a formula.
+This data is given to the variational autoencoder autoencoder that will be trained for 500 iterations (epochs) with batch size 16, this batch size is calculated using a formula.
 The following is the graph showing the reduction of the loss in the training set:
 After using FFT to calculate complex parameters, nonlinear trends and data showing stationary patterns are calculated.
 The following is a graph of the calculated nonlinear trend and the data representing stationarity.

 ![image](data/trainstat.png)

-The task of the autoencoder is trying to learn the trend and stationary pattern from this data.
+The task of the variational autoencoder is trying to learn the trend and stationary pattern from this data.
 The following is the graph showing the reduction in the loss in the training set:

 ![image](data/trainloss.png)

-Finally, when the validation set is given to the autoencoder it provides the following results:
+Finally, when the validation set is given to the variational autoencoder it provides the following results:

 ![image](data/anomoly.png)

 As seen the algorithm correctly detected the anomaly inserted.
-The autoencoder, while not deep, seems to learn the characteristics of the time series and in spite that the 10000 (or similar one) was present in the data during training, it flags it as an anomaly.
+The autoencoder, while not too deep, seems to learn the characteristics of the time series and in spite that the 10000 (or similar one) was present in the data during training, it flags it as an anomaly.
+The utilization of a variational autoencoder seams to provide more robust detection than the regular autoencoder.
+The threshold calculated to select the anomalies was 0.1523 and the loss calculated for the anomaly inserted was 0.2996, as we can see is more than twice the threshold.
+When changing the anomaly value from 10,000 to 15,000 it also detects it.
+In addition it detected a regular point in the time series with value 29161, the loss for this point was 0.1596, very close to the threshold but definitely can be considered abnormal.

 ## CONCLUSION

 The transformers (3) popularized the notion that positions of items in a series can be expressed by adding information, to the original data, from a continuous function that depends on the order of the item in the sequence.
 They used a clever combination of sines and cosines, Gregg (2) seams to apply this concept to time series prediction.
 Similar approaches were tried with unsatisfactory results until FFT was introduced in the way described above.

+A variational autoencoder seams to provide better understanding of the patterns present in the time series.
+Because the latent space is derived from a distribution the sensitivity of the model to detect the anomalies improves.

 There are still some challenges to further investigate.
 Typically, you train the autoencoder using only good data, since in the practice anomalies can be present in the training set the widespread practice is to remove them but, if we do that, we create non existing points that could affect the FFT.
 The code try to solve this by extrapolating the missing data.